udacity/create-your-own-adventure/english/zork/zork.md

 There is an object that looks like a [torch](../torch/torch.md) on the ground.

+There is also some twine on the ground.
+Do you want to pick up the torch?

+If you pick it up [go here](../vacuum/vacuum.md).
+Otherwise [go here](../vegas/vegas.md)

 There is also om twine on the ground.

 The work Zork brings back memories.